bigstepdenmark/HackerNews/cd-documentation.md

 Because we are going to use the language PHP with the Laravel 5 framework, it was obvious to use  **Laravel Forge** tool for Continuous Deployment, and **Travis CI** for Continuous Integration.

 **Laravel Forge:** The reason why we are using forge, is because forge is especially build for Laravel continuous deployment.
+You can think of Laravel Forge as, administration UI on top of Digital Ocean.

 **Travis CI:** With the help of Travis, we do continuous test for our application and trig our deployment service.